 The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's borrowings with floating interest rates.
-At 31 December 2021, if interest rates on the borrowings had been 100 basis points lower/higher with all other variables held constant, profit for the year would have been increased or decreased by AED 3,593 thousand (2020: nil).
+At 31 December 2022, if interest rates on the borrowings had been 100 basis points lower/higher with all other variables held constant, profit for the year would have been increased or decreased by AED 8,557 thousand (2021: AED 3,593 thousand).